Peter Drucker, who many consider to be the single most important thought leader in the world of management is quoted as saying;

 Performance data for competitor analysis is rare in the public domain.
 For the last decade fastmap have been building up a set of marketing insights across a wide range of sectors, brands and campaigns.
 This data has been gathered through quantitative research.
 Questions to consumers have been asked in a consistent way and then retained as anonymous, aggregated data to feed into powerful industry benchmarks.

-These marketing insights, based on competitor analysis, such as these provide brands with not only a measurement of their own performance but also allows them to understand strengths and weaknesses relative to others.
-These are some of the areas this data has been used in:
+These marketing insights, based on competitor analysis like these, provide brands with not only a measurement of their own marketing performance but also allows them to understand strengths and weaknesses relative to others.
+These are some of the areas that our competitive benchmarking data has helped with.

 - Concept testing and development of new ideas

-This DRTV creative performance analysis below for three insurance adverts shows how different adverts are perceived by consumers relative to each other and the important industry averages.
-No advert is strong across all areas, but using this competitor analysis and the benchmarks marketers can discover their advert’s strengths and weaknesses.
+The DRTV creative performance analysis below, for three insurance adverts, shows how they are perceived different by consumers relative to each other and the important industry averages.
+Advertising testing through online research showed that no advert is strong across all areas, but but using benchmarks and competitor analysis marketers can discover their advert’s strengths and weaknesses.

 Another discipline that has benefited from benchmarked marketing insights is preparation for the GDPR.
 Increasingly brands are using marketing insights to guide the development and then communication of requests for customers to consent to receive marketing.